z-w123/ENA-Code/README.md

 # ENA-md5-checker
-Code written for the covid-utils drag and drop tool
+File intergrity code written for the covid-utils drag and drop tool

 ## checksum_md5_script_v6.sh
 Script to compare md5 values for the read files submitted using the covid-utils tool.